prozerran/PriceOutlier/ReadMe.txt

     - not very efficient charting system, rather slow
 - No optimization is done on the UI or charting system
 - Outlier detection algorithm is completely made-up, and not ideal as it probably can't handle all test cases
+- Did not over complicate design as to leave room for changes

 Assumptions
 - CSV file does not continously grow with data in realtime